hollyschinsky/phonegap-app-touchstonejs/README.md

 ### Demo
-You can test it out quickly in the web app version located [here](http://devgirl.org/files/phonegap-react/).
+You can try it out quickly in the web app version located [here](http://devgirl.org/files/phonegap-react/).
 Enter the desired search term
 and criteria, then click **Show Results** to query the iTunes Search API.
 You can also set preferences as desired.

 ![](resources/screenshots/search.png)